royal-lang/rl/README.md

 **Compile Parsed C Code**: Not Started

-### What problems are Bausslang trying to solve?
+### What problems are Royal trying to solve?

 #### Memory-safety

-Bausslang aims to provide memory-safety without complexity that creates a barrier for learning and using the language, and also without using GC for all memory management.
+Royal aims to provide memory-safety without complexity that creates a barrier for learning and using the language, and also without using GC for all memory management.
 This will be done using different kind of techniques such as RAII, ownership, ARC (Automatic Reference Counting.)

 Depending on the data, scenario etc. different techniques will be applied automatically.